The role of Highways Development Management

 2. Make an appeal

-The County Council may recommend that local Planning Authorities refuse applications that are unacceptable on highway grounds.
+The Highways team at the council may recommend that planning teams refuse applications that are unacceptable on highway grounds.
 If the Planning Authority accepts this advice and refuse an application, the applicant can lodge a planning appeal against that decision.

 Appeals take the form of Written Representations, Hearings and Public Inquiries.
 Recommendations for refusal may be supported at appeals by evidence, at the request of the local Planning Authority.